-- You have a painful hernia and the contents cannot be pushed back into the abdomen using gentle pressure
+- A painful hernia and the contents cannot be pushed back into the abdomen by lying down and using gentle pressure

-- You develop nausea, vomiting, or a fever along with a painful hernia
+- Nausea, vomiting, or a fever along with a painful hernia

-- You have a hernia that becomes red, purple, dark, or discolored
+- A hernia that becomes red, purple, dark, or discolored

-- You have a bulge or swelling in the groin or belly button, or that is associated with a previous surgical cut.
+- A bulge or swelling in the groin or belly button, or that is associated with a previous surgical cut.